JSS University Mysore 2025

 Read the strategy to crack NEET and get key preparation tips for the last 10 days.
 With the right plan and focused revision, these final days can still make a big difference in your score.

-With just 10 days left, candidates should get an idea of how much NEET exam syllabus they have covered.
+With just 10 days left, candidates should get an idea of how much of the NEET exam syllabus they have covered.
 Candidates should focus on strengthening the topics they have already prepared for NEET 2026.
 To make their concepts from NEET chapters clear, candidates can refer to the NCERT books.
 Students need not go beyond the syllabus prescribed by NCERT board CBSE board.
-Most questions are also based on the syllabus and concept of NCERT textbook only.
+Most questions are also based on the syllabus and concept of the NCERT textbook only.

 Go through the short notes in the best books of NEET quickly, which hold more weightage of questions in NEET.
 Keep the short topics and hold more weightage in the NEET exam 2026 on priority and revise them as soon as possible.

-Set a timetable for the last 10 days before NEET 2026 In NEET study time table, focus on theory revision, diagrams and charts revision, numerical practice, remaining syllabus to be covered, and mock tests.
+Set a timetable for the last 10 days before NEET 2026 In NEET study time table, focus on theory revision, diagrams and charts revision, numerical practice, the remaining syllabus to be covered, and mock tests.
 In an ideal NEET 2026 timetable preparation for 10 days, try to complete the remaining syllabus and revision in the first eight days.
 The timetable for the last two days before the NTA NEET exam should be light and candidates should relax.
-The timetable for NEET preparations 2026 in 10 days should be divided appropriately for revision, break and rest.
+The timetable for NEET preparations in 2026 in 10 days should be divided appropriately for revision, break and rest.

 The key to cracking NEET 2026 is revision.
 It is often seen that NEET toppers revise their entire syllabus at least twice before the exam.
 Due to a lack of revision candidates can forget important facts, theories, and concepts in the NEET-UG exam.
 With just 10 days left, candidates should focus on smart revision of NEET 2026 syllabus.
 On a priority basis, candidates should revise NTA NEET important topics from each subject - Physics, Chemistry, and Biology.
 Once candidates have completed the revision of NEET 2026 chapters carrying most weightage, less important topics should be revised.